Shelley Hack: Career

-Political activism
+Activism

 Shelley Hack became a voting registration and polling station supervisor in the 1997 elections in Bosnia-Herzegovina and produced the first-ever televised presidential debates there as well.
 She also produced the debates in Sarajevo, Mostar, and the two in Banja Luka.
 In 1997, Hack founded the Shelley Hack Media Consultancy (SHMC), where, over the course of ten years, she worked with the largest media conglomerate in Eastern Europe, primarily focused on the television sector, creating ethnically diverse television programs in Eastern Europe.
 She established herself as a media consultant for pre- and post-conflict countries.
 Among her duties was to help spread independent media such as newspapers, radio and television, citing the fact that with autocratic governments, the population is often fed state television, which delivers biased content.
 Additionally, she became a member of the Pacific Council on International Policy (PCIP), which is an independent, non-partisan, membership-based organization dedicated to global engagement.

 Personal life

 Hack has been married to film director and university professor Harry Winer since 1990.
-The couple have one child, daughter Devon Rose Winer (b.
-1990).
+The couple have one child, daughter Devon Rose Winer (born 1990).